aktiangco/Browser-Game/README.md

 # Browser-Game

-(Frogger Game)
- -Three lives
+(Evasive Manuever)
- -Scoring and timing system
+ -Scoring system
- -Hit a car, lose a life
+ -Hit a rocket, lose a life
- -drown on water, lose a life
+ -hit an car, you lose